So you want to be a Social Media Influencer?

 LinkedIn has it’s own in-built tool called the Social Selling Index or SSI which rates you out of 100 over 4 categories.
 I do use this tool when working with clients as a starting benchmark, but don’t obsess over it.
 The goal isn’t the score.
 Unlike Klout, Kred and Skorr, no one else sees your SSI, just you.
 Use it to track your progress and make LinkedIn fun.

 What is your LinkedIn SSI?

 Check your Social Selling Index (SSI).

 Can Your Influence Score Pay the Bills?

-Don’t work on your influence score as a stand-alone activity or aim to be a ‘social media influencer’.
+Don’t work on your influence score as a stand-alone activity or aim to be a ‘social media influencer’ or have an SSI of 100 (that would be virtually impossible).
 Become an influencer through building relationships and being authentically engaged, rather than orchestrating engagement to feed your score.
-Make a difference through real conversation that matters and connect human to human.
+Increase your influence by;

 - Engaging with influencers.